-QUALIFYING PERIOD January 1, 2004 - August 19, 2004: Legislative Candidates August 1, 2003 - August 19, 2004: Statewide Candidates
+QUALIFYING PERIOD January 1, 2006 - August 24, 2006: Legislative Candidates August 1, 2005 - August 24, 2006: Statewide Candidates

-EXPLORATORY PERIOD November 6, 2002 - December 31, 2003: Legislative Candidates November 6, 2002 - July 31, 2003: Statewide Candidates
+EXPLORATORY PERIOD November 3, 2004 - December 31, 2005: Legislative Candidates November 3, 2004 - July 31, 2005: Statewide Candidates

-- Return the amount of each contribution in excess of the individual contribution limit for participating candidates; - Return all Political Action Committee (PAC) monies received; - Not have spent contributions exceeding the aggregate early contribution limit, or any part of a contribution exceeding the individual early contribution limit of \$110; - Comply with all contribution and spending limits required of a participating candidate for the election cycle.
+- Return the amount of each contribution in excess of the individual contribution limit for participating candidates; - Return all Political Action Committee (PAC) monies received; - Not have spent contributions exceeding the aggregate early contribution limit, or any part of a contribution exceeding the individual early contribution limit of \$120; - Comply with all contribution and spending limits required of a participating candidate for the election cycle.

-II.
-Nonparticipating Candidate and Treasurer Training Classes
+Nonparticipating Candidate and Treasurer Training Workshops

-The Commission staff conducts training classes for nonparticipating candidates and campaign treasurers.
+The Commission staff conducts training workshops for nonparticipating candidates and campaign treasurers.
+Nonparticipating candidates and their campaign treasurers are not required to attend a workshop.
+However, it is highly recommended.

-If a candidate or a treasurer cannot attend a training class but would like to review training materials, he or she may contact the Commission and the Commission will send training materials to the candidate or the treasurer.
+If a nonparticipating candidate or a treasurer cannot attend a training workshop but would like to review training materials, he or she may contact the Commission and the Commission will send training materials to the nonparticipating candidate or the treasurer.

-For the 2003 - 2004 election cycle, the schedule for the training classes for nonparticipating candidates and treasurers are as follows:
+For the 2005 - 2006 election cycle, the schedule for the training workshops for nonparticipating candidates and treasurers are as follows: